katzlabbrandeis/blech_clust/README.md

 DIR=/path/to/raw/data/files  #save the path of the target Intan data to be sorted python blech_exp_info.py $DIR  # Generate metadata and electrode layout
 ```
 Once you've started running the script, it will ask you to "fill in car groups".
 Go to the intan data folder, where you'll find a file named ```[...]_electrode_layout.csv```.
 Open this file in a spreadsheet editor, and fill in the ```CAR_group``` column.
 You should give all of the electrodes implanted in the same bundle the same identifier, and use different identifiers for different bundles (e.g. all electrodes from a bundle in right GC are called ```GC1```, and all electrodes from a bundle in left GC are called ```GC2```).
+Once you've edited the .csv, return to the terminal and type y/enter.
+Next, you'll be asked to provide indices for the intan digital inputs.

 ```
 bash blech_clust_pre.sh $DIR   # Perform steps up to spike extraction and UMAP